First and foremost it's appearing on Samsung's phones, but it is coming to other devices. So here's our guide to Bixby and what it can do.

 What is Samsung Bixby?

-Fully announced via a Samsung blog post, Bixby is an artificial intelligence system that's designed to make device interaction easier, specifically designed to avoid the complexity of increasingly fully-featured devices.
-It made its debut on the Samsung Galaxy S8 devices, but is designed to work across a range of Samsung products.
+First announced via a Samsung blog post, Bixby is an artificial intelligence system that's designed to make device interaction easier, specifically designed to avoid the complexity of increasingly fully-featured devices.
+It made its debut on the Samsung Galaxy S8 and Note 8 devices, but is designed to work across a range of Samsung products including smart fridges, TVs and more.

 In October 2017, Samsung announced the second-generation version of Bixby.
 According to the company, Bixby 2.0 is a "fundamental leap forward for digital assistants" and a "bold reinvention of the platform".
 In a nutshell: Bixby 2.0 is designed to make Bixby available on "any and all devices".
 It will be available on smartphones, TVs, refrigerators, washers, speakers, and other connected devices.